There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate a sophisticated understanding of the major political, social and philosophical issues analysed by feminists; (2) apply a historicised understanding of theorisations of gender; (3) evaluate a range of feminist positions (e.g. liberal, radical, socialist, postmodern) and their associated readings of gender and sexual difference; (4) critically analyse the major political, social and philosophical issues analysed by feminists; (5) critically reflect on unconscious bias; and (6) apply written and oral communication strategies for negotiating gender and difference.

-- Indicative assessments in this unit are as follows: (1) dialogue and collaboration; (2) themes and concepts quiz; and (3) a research essay.
+- Indicative assessments in this unit are as follows: (1) dialogic engagement; (2) reflective journal; and (3) research essay.
 Further information is available in the unit outline.